Asterinos1/Neighbour-s-CPU-v2/README.md

-# Welcome to neighbour's cpu also known as Computer Organization and Design.
+# Welcome to neighbour's cpu also known as Computer Organization and Design (2024)

 **This rep contains the assingments for Computer Organization and Design course at TUC.